ppy/osu-wiki/news/2018/2018-09-19-the-qat-gazette-august-2018.md

 This gives future applicants an opportunity to increase their modding score in the meantime, to ensure they meet the threshold once applications do come out.
 Regardless of when applications re-open, consistent effort and contribution will always be highly valued, so make sure to continue modding regularly in the meantime if you have aspirations to join the team!

 ### Beatmap Nominator Retirements
-This month saw the departure of six of our hard-working Beatmap Nominators: some old, some relatively new — ::Ascendance::{ user=2931883 }, [Cerulean Veyron](https://osu.ppy.sh/users/1886524), ::Fii::{ user=3922569 }, [Garalulu](https://osu.ppy.sh/users/757783), ::riffy::{ user=597957 } and [Sieg](https://osu.ppy.sh/users/1404615).
+This month saw the departure of six of our hard-working Beatmap Nominators: some old, some relatively new — ::Ascendance::{ user=2931883 }, ::Cerulean Veyron::{ user=1886524 }, ::Fii::{ user=3922569 }, ::Garalulu::{ user=757783 }, ::riffy::{ user=597957 } and ::Sieg::{ user=1404615 }.
 Whether it’s for university study, military service, or simply a well-needed rest, your contributions have been greatly appreciated and we wish you the best of luck in whichever path you now pursue.

 ## Within the Quality Assurance Team
 by ::Raiden::{ user=2239480 }